Analysis | It takes only four presidents’ lifetimes to extend back to the United States’ founding

 You’ll notice that the same patterns hold for most recent presidents.
 Every president since Hoover left office has been alive during Hoover’s lifetime; he died in 1964.

-In fact, he died on the day that Vice President Harris was born.
-But they didn’t overlap: He died in New York at 11:35 a.m., while she was born at about 9:30 p.m. in Oakland, Calif. — technically on Oct.
+In fact, he died on the day that Kamala D. Harris was born.
+But they didn’t overlap: He died in New York at 11:35 a.m., while she was born around 9:30 p.m. in Oakland, Calif. — technically on Oct.
 21, 1964, Eastern time.

 Should Harris succeed Biden as president, then, the connection back to the earliest days of the Republic will have to change.
 But only slightly.
-Harris was alive at the same time as Harry Truman, who was alive at the same time as Ulysses Grant, who was alive at the same time as John Adams and John Tyler.
+Harris was alive at the same time as Harry Truman, who was alive at the same time as Ulysses S. Grant, who was alive at the same time as John Adams and John Tyler.

 The United States will be four presidents old for some time to come.